Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Introduction

 In what follows, we shall use the $(+---)$ convention for the metric signature.
-We place ourselves in a coordinates systems such that $c= G = 1$, and keep the second as time unit, so that a distance of $1$ corresponds to one light second (i.e. approximatively~$3 \times 10^5\;{\rm km}$) and a mass of $1$ corresponds to around $2\times10^5$ Solar masses.
+We place ourselves in a coordinates systems such that $c= G = 1$, and keep the second as time unit, so that a distance of $1$ corresponds to one light second (i.e. approximately~$3 \times 10^5\;{\rm km}$) and a mass of $1$ corresponds to around $2\times10^5$ Solar masses.
+As long as our in interested in making single images, the mass of the black hole does not matter, however, since only the ratio $r / M$, $r$ being the radial coordinate, matters.
 Unless otherwise specified we shall place ourselves in a spherical version of the so-called Schwarzschild coordinates, where the line element is written